mapbox/maki/README.md

 - Icons are available in two sizes: 11px x 11px and 15px x 15px.
 - Icons are each a single unified SVG path, with no transforms, groups or strokes.

+### Icon Requests

+Maki welcomes icon requests from map-makers in need of a points of interest icon.
+Open an issue to make a request, and make sure to provide the required information outlined in the issue.

 ### Contributing

 Maki welcomes contributions from designers who need icons for specific points of interest.
 Check out the [design guidelines](https://www.mapbox.com/maki-icons/guidelines/) before submitting a pull request.
 Pull requests will only be merged if all tests pass.